rahimlaiwalla/Calendar-MVP/README.md

 Sign up for a google maps API account and copy your API key

-Create a copy of the config.example.js file, save it as config.js, and enter your key as a string
+Create a copy of the config.example.js file, save it as config.js, and assing your key, as a string, to geocodeAPI_Key.

-Sign up for a [Twilio account](https://www.twilio.com/docs/chat/javascript/quickstart), and gather account information according the the link.
+Sign up for a Twilio account, and gather account information according to this [link](https://www.twilio.com/docs/chat/javascript/quickstart).

-Create a copy of the .env.example file, save it as .env, and enter your Twilio API keys
+Create a copy of the .env.example file, save it as .env, and replace each asterisk placeholders with the appropriate Twilio API keys.

 ## Usage

+**Check the schema script, and adjust if necessary**

+1. Enter the package.json file

+1. scroll to the "schema" key in the script sections of the file.

+1. adjust the psql command according to how you connect to your postgreSQL database.

 **Install Node Package Manager**